LauriLepik/kood-Nooremarendaja/notesApp/README.md

 This project was built to demonstrate proficiency in Java and CLI development features:

 - **Defensive Programming**: The application gracefully handles edge cases, such as a collection file being deleted externally while the program is running.
 The `CLI.java` includes specific logic (`handleMissingCollection`) to detect this and offer recovery options (recreate or switch).
+- **Smart Path Resolution**: `Database.java` dynamically locates the `collections/` directory, allowing the app to run correctly whether executed from the project root or the `src` directory (great for testing!).
 - **Separation of Concerns**: The codebase follows update strict modularity:
   - `CLI.java` handles all user inputs and outputs.
   - `Operations.java` contains the business logic for manipulating notes.